Muscle Building Tips for Triceps Growth

 The triceps is an awesome muscle.
 It is made up out of three heads (medial, lateral, and long).
 I always wondered why people use only a few different angles and different exercises when training the triceps.
-They just do a bit of bar or rope work to build muscle on their triceps.
+They just do a bit of bar or rope work to build muscle on triceps.
 But that’s just stupid.
 If you really want slabs of hard lean muscle you have to do more than that.
 Here’s what you need to know dawg.

 THIS IS FOR: TRICEPS LATERAL HEAD

 Lying extensions are great for building muscle, but the close-grip bench press is the king of triceps exercises.
 You add slabs of meat to the back and side of your arms.
 Make sure not to use a grip that is too small (keep you hands 12 inches apart and you’re good) – now you can still use heavy weights which you obviously need for building mass on your triceps.

 The next best exercise is weighted dips – it builds muscle like crazy.
 Make sure you stay upright so that you hit the triceps and not the chest, that’s where focus shifts when you lean forward.
 Use a lot of weight but not so much that you fail at 10 reps.
 You can do more (12-20) reps when doing pressdowns or kickbacks.